FabianoEger/tago-documentation/dashboard.rst

 Dashboard
 #########

-A dashboard is where you place your widgets to visualize and interact with data, everything in real time.
+A dashboard is where you place your widgets to visualize and interact with data, all in real-time.
 All your dashboards are listed on the sidebar of Tago.
 On the top right you will find the **Dashboard options** menu.
 From there you will have access to other dashboard functionalities such as **rename**, **share** and **delete**.

 .. image:: _static/dashboard/dashboard_list.png